 If the branch doesn’t break at all, you can scratch away a small part of its bark with a knife or fingernail to look for the fleshy green or white coloring beneath.
 It is possible for some branches on trees and shrubs to die over winter, while other branches on the plant stay alive, so as you perform this test, prune out the dead branches.

 Perennials and some shrubs may need more invasive examinations to determine if they are dormant or dead.
 The best way to check these plants is to dig them up and examine the roots.
-If plant roots are fleshy and heathy looking, replant and give it more time.
+If plant roots are fleshy and healthy looking, replant and give them more time.
 If the roots are dry and brittle, mushy, or otherwise obviously dead, then discard the plant.

 “To everything there is a season.”
 Just because we are ready to start our gardening season, does not mean our plants are ready to start theirs.
 Sometimes, we just need to be patient and let Mother Nature run her course.